Koginut squash soup

 IMG_6361.jpg

-Friends, lets talk about when your toddlers refuse to eat (and the blinding rage that sometimes ensues!).
-Despite my best efforts, this happens to us frequently (the hunger strikes, not necessarily the rage).
-I work HARD not to take it personally because I know it's developmentally appropriate (oral stage, individuation, changing taste buds, yadda yadda yadda).
+Friends, can we talk about toddlers refusing to eat (and the blinding rage that sometimes results!)?
+Despite my best efforts, this happens all the time (mostly the hunger strikes; sometimes the rage).
+I work HARD not to take it personally because I know it's developmentally appropriate (oral stage, exerting control, changing taste buds, yadda yadda yadda).
 One thing I can say with certainty is that it always passes.
-This is our basic game plan, which we stick to, but not rigidly:
+This is our basic game plan, which I’m writing down mostly as a reminder to myself when the going gets tough:

-1) If he's hungry, he'll eat.
-Most of the time, we let him determine how much he wants.
+1) If he's not eating, maybe he’s just not that hungry?
+Most of the time, we let M determine how much he wants.
 We encourage him a little if he says "all done" after two bites because sometimes he's referring to the high chair and not the food.
 I'm not particularly good at recognizing my own hunger/satiety cues, so I want to help M be more attuned to his body.

-2) Push the veggies and protein, especially when your kids are most hungry.
+2) Push the veggies and protein when he’s the hungriest.
 M is a morning eater and tends to gobble up whatever we put in front of him before 11 am, so I pack that meal with as much goodness as possible.
-Similarly, I offer him some veg, some protein, and some good fat in all of his meals.
-It's much easier to get him to eat fruit and grains, so I don't push those: They end up eaten anyway.
+I offer the fruit/veg, protein, and fat in all of his meals, but if he only eats the strawberries for lunch...so be it.

 3) Don't "hide" veggies, cook with them.
 Find the happy medium with more nutritious food.
 I agree with folks like Amy Palanjian from Yummy Toddler Food about not "hiding" veggies.
+It undermines their trust if you offer a “pancake” and they discover a bit of green or a funny taste and realize that they’ve been duped!
 But that doesn't mean you have to serve your kids a head of steamed broccoli and call it a day.
-Conversely, all veggies don't have to be smothered with chocolate or cheese.
 If you're making a grilled cheese, throw in some spinach and tell them that it's in there.

 Barley and squash “risotto” | Me & The Moose.
 This faux risotto uses barley instead of the usual arborio rice, which needs a lot less stirring, but is just as delicious.
 Add in some breakfast sausage, roasted squash, cheese, and lots of sage and…